GeoscienceAustralia/dea-knowledge-hub/setup/Sandbox/sandbox.rst

 These notebooks are automatically updated every time you start your DEA Sandbox environment.
 These include:

-- `Beginner's guide`_: Introductory guides that introduce Jupyter Notebooks and how to load, plot and interact with DEA data
+- `Beginner's guide`_: An introduction to Jupyter Notebooks and how to load, plot and interact with DEA data

 - `DEA datasets`_: An introduction to DEA's satellite datasets and derived products, including how to load each product